DataBiosphere/java-pfb/library/README.md

 **The Publishing Procedure**

 1) After PR is merged to main branch:
-   a) A Github Action bumps the minor version in settings.gradle and tags the release in github
+   1) A Github Action bumps the minor version in settings.gradle and tags the release in github
-   b) A Github Action publishes to libs-release-local in Artifactory
+   2) Github Action publishes to libs-release-local in Artifactory
 2) To bump major version, we need manually update version in settings.gradle value first then create the release.

 **Running Publish Locally**